ghacks Technology News

 Littlefox Theme Optimizes Firefox Screen Usage

 It might take some time to get used to the new Firefox theme as it changes the display of the tabs quite a bit to gain as much screen estate as possible.
-The theme is also changing many of the icons including those in the navigation toolbar of the web browser but also scrollbars and other elements.
+The theme changes many of the icons, scrollbars and other browser chrome elements as well.
+These are replaced by variants that take up less space in the browser, again to reduce the chrome to a minimum.

 Some of the changes can also be achieved in other ways.
 You could check out our Setup Firefox To Use Minimal Screen Estate for some pointers on how to do that.